-Below is the collection of requirements (described in D5.2 [4]) related to the component and a description of how and to what extent these requirements are implemented at this point of development.
+Below is the collection of requirements (described in D5.2 [3]) related to the component and a description of how and to what extent these requirements are implemented at this point of development.

 Requirement id TEGT.C.01

 Short title Continuous collection

-Description The developed tools must be able to collect evidence continuously, i.e., in
+Description The developed tools must be able to collect evidence continuously, i.e., in high-frequency intervals.

-high-frequency intervals.

-Implementation Partially implemented
+Implementation Fully implemented state

-state

-Continuous collection is implemented, but evidence is collected only for a limited number of metrics.
+Continuous collection is implemented for all selected metrics.